 Social Media and Marketing Strategy

-On Sunday I wrote a blog on an introduction to Social Media.
-This blog will address the principles of introducing a marketing strategy that includes Social Media.
+Previously I published a blog on an Introduction to Social Media, which gives an overview of how to get started.
+This blog, however, addresses the principles of introducing a marketing strategy that includes social media.

 I can offer training on how to set up the various accounts, but I felt it was more important to provide the context for which these platforms are relevant to your business.